The Apollo Story

 Even the apparently simple drying and curing process is an example of modern control systems.
 Throughout the process, all the parameters are continuously monitored.

 All masters are 100% visually inspected to insure the absence of any imperfections in the cutting area.
-Only the surfaces which meet such criteria are accepted for Apollo masters.
+Only the surfaces which meet such criteria are accepted for Apollo Masters.
 Those which do not are rejected.
 The accepted lacquers are then coded to identify the manufacturing date, as well as other information about the process and materials.

 Testing … Testing … And More Testing: